How long does an IVA last?

 Full and Final Settlement IVAs are where a lump sum is offered to creditors in settlement of a debt upfront.
 These tend to last no more than three months.

-An IVA can last longer than five years if you need to make up for missed or reduced payments or if your proposal states that the IVA must be extended if you are unable to release any equity at the end of the fifth year.
+An IVA can last longer than five or six years if you need to make up for missed or reduced payments.

 You can read more about IVAs and whether they are suitable for your situation in our IVA section.